hayden-donnelly/feather/README.md

-Note: collision is currently broken so it has temporarily been disabled in the demo.
+Note: collision is currently broken so it has been temporarily disabled.

 ## About